lydiaYchen/PerfEvaluation-IN4215/README.md

 # QPEC <!-- omit in toc -->

-This repository contains the materials of the ** MSc Quantitative Methods of Performance Evaluation for Computing systems** course running in 2023/24 at UNINE (Fall).
+This repository contains the materials of the **MSc Quantitative Methods of Performance Evaluation for Computing systems** course running in fall 2023 at UNINE.

 ##  1. <a name='Importantlinks'></a>Important links